bloxstreet/support/guides/training-guide.md

     - **If you go into the training game and claim Host powers, and you are _not_ the scheduled host, you will receive consequences.**
 * Trainers will answer any inquiries from LRs once teleportation has been completed.
 * Once the host claims using the GUI, all trainers are required to go inside the Training Center and find an available counter.
 Low Ranks should enter the building and stand on the red lines.
 * Hosts are required to select a trusted HR to announce training at the store.
+The announcer should announce the training session in **all** large servers of the store.
 * Trainers should not rush through the script.
 Allow your LRs to have time to read the information you’re providing them.
 * Trainers and hosts should not be chatting or joking around with each other during the training session and before LRs join.
 * If trainers and hosts need to chat, they should do so in the communications server, not in-game.